Expenses in the purchase of a home in Spain

 Expenses in the purchase

 We will see in detail the following expenses: the real estate agency’s fees, the expenses in legal services, the notary’s fees, the taxes levied when buying a home in Spain and the registry expenses.

 Real estate agency’s fees

 Who pays the real estate agency fees?
 Usually, and in particular on the Costa del Sol, the real estate agent’s fees are borne by the seller.
-The commission of the real estate agency corresponds to a percentage of the sale price and may vary depending on the type of property and the place where it is located, since these factors will determine the valuation of the property that our agency offers for free.
+The commission of the real estate agency corresponds to a percentage of the sale price and may vary depending on the type of property and the place where it is located, since these factors will determine the valuation of the property.

 Expenses in legal services

 Once you have found the house of your dreams, our real estate legal services will advise you on all legal aspects related to the sale.
 Among the work done by a real estate legal advisor we mention the following: